 It looks similar to all Gmail users.
-However, when you send an email to someone who is a company’s email, it might look differently.
+However, when you send an email to someone who is a company’s email, it might look different.

 Here’s how the same email looks in Outlook.
 Every user sets the screen differently, but you see, there’s no space for email body text in outlook.

-The email stats show you all the information just differently.
+The Mailchimp email stats show you all the information just differently.